MicrosoftDocs/memdocs/memdocs/intune/protect/device-compliance-partners.md

 3. **Enroll your devices to your device compliance partner**.

 With these tasks complete, the device compliance partner sends device state details to Intune.
 Intune adds this information to Microsoft Entra ID.
-For example, devices with a state of "not compliant" have that status added to their device record in Microsoft Entra ID.
+For example, devices in a noncompliant state have a *not compliant* status added to their device record in Microsoft Entra ID.

 ## Supported device compliance partners